CottonPajamas/CarriageAutomotive-Java/README.md

 All of which are configured with the help of Spring Boot.

-Bootstrap was used for the front-end design.
+Bootstrap was used for its front-end design.

 <br /><br />